-In 2017, Before many were saying anything about a Third Great Awakening the Holy Spirit began speaking to me concerning future ministry of Revival that was to come.
+a great In 2017, Before many were saying anything about a Third Great Awakening the Holy Spirit began speaking to me concerning future ministry of a great Revival that is to come.
 I have to admit that I thought He was dealing with me alone concerning things in my ministry, possibly because of the way in which He spoke to me.
-In recent days as I have heard many prophets speak of coming revival, I have to wonder if it was not something greater and maybe even worldwide but definitely, I believe nationwide.
+In recent days as I have heard many prophets speak of coming revival, I have to wonder if it was not something greater and maybe even worldwide.

 “The glory of the LORD shall be revealed, And all flesh shall see it together; For the mouth of the LORD has spoken.”
 Isaiah 40:5 For the earth will be filled with the knowledge of the glory of the LORD as the waters cover the sea.
 Hab 2:14